nobuyuki83/delfem2/readme.md

 # DelFEM2

-DelFEM2 is a end-to-end framework for geometry processing and FEM simulation covering wide range of components including shape editing, meshing, FEM simulation, linear solver, and visualization.
-DelFEM2 is aiming an interactive digital engineering and authoring tool.
+DelFEM2 is a end-to-end framework for geometry processing and FEM simulation covering wide range of components including shape editing, meshing, FEM simulation, linear solver, variational mesh deformer, and visualization.
+DelFEM2 is aiming to be an interactive digital engineering and authoring tool.

 Aside from the C++ implementation, python wrapper called PyDelFEM2 is provided.
 PyDelFEM2 can run various types of FEM simulation just a 10-20 lines of codes.
 Here is the example of solving the Poisson's equation in a square domain.